 all these are intrinsic difficulties of spherical like Pt nanocatalysts for hydrogen PEMFC application.
 A fine tuning and control and management of the cell is highly needed to make high performance PEMFC stack.

 Good news is that these intrinsic difficuulties are abolished by a new nanostructure developed by Blue-O Tech.

 Since 2012, Blue-O Tech has developed a novel class of plate-shaped structure of Pt containing nanocatalysts.
 Undoubtedly, a plate-shaped structure of supported Pt catalysts is ideal for H2 PEMFC application and others alike.

-All copyrights are reserved by Blue-O Technology INC 2015
+All copyrights are reserved by Blue-O Technology INC since 2015